Myanmar–United States relations: Recent relations

 In February 2021, State Counsellor Aung San Suu Kyi was overthrown in a military coup led by Min Aung Hlaing.
 The United States condemned the coup and threatened to impose sanctions.
 They later followed through on the threat on February 10, when President Joe Biden announced sanctions on Myanmar military leaders and their business associates.

-In August 2021, as the protests escalated into greater conflict, two Myanmar citizens in the united states were arrested over an alleged plot to hire hitmen to assassinate Kyaw Moe Tun, Myanmar's representative to the United Nations in New York.
+In August 2021, as the protests escalated into greater conflict, two Myanmar citizens in the United States were arrested over an alleged plot to hire hitmen to assassinate Kyaw Moe Tun, Myanmar's representative to the United Nations in New York.
 Kyaw Moe Tun had defied the military coup publicly at the UN earlier in 2021 continuing to represent the ousted government.

 On March 21, 2022, the United States formally recognized the Rohingya genocide in a decision announced by Antony Blinken.

-Only July 23, 2022, the State Administration Council junta of Myanmar executed four political prisoners, marking the first time the death penalty had been carried out in Myanmar since the late 1980s.
-The G7 nations, including the United states, issued a joint statement condemning the executions for its disregard of human rights and the rule of law.
+On July 23, 2022, the State Administration Council junta of Myanmar executed four political prisoners, marking the first time the death penalty had been carried out in Myanmar since the late 1980s.
+The G7 nations, including the United States, issued a joint statement condemning the executions for its disregard of human rights and the rule of law.
 The State Department further pressed China to influence the situation stating that "it cannot be business as usual with the junta."

-In November 2022, the United States and the European Union announced further sanctions on individuals and companies connected with atrocities in Mynamar's war targeting military junta officials, arms dealers and their associated companies.
+In November 2022, the United States and the European Union announced further sanctions on individuals and companies connected with atrocities in Myanmar's war targeting military junta officials, arms dealers and their associated companies.
 One arms company targeted was Sky Aviator Company and its owner Kyaw Min Oo, who the State department assessed as a key supplier of military aircraft parts to the junta's lethal air strikes against civilians and political opposition.